digitalheir/semiring-js/readme.md

 * Boolean Semiring

 # Motivation

 I have two uses for this library:

-* I want to make a long probabilistic computation 0.1 * 0.1 * ... * 0.1, and at some point floating point arithmetic will be unable to represent a number so small, leading to arithmetic underflow.
+* I want to make a long probabilistic computation 0.1 * 0.1 * ... * 0.1, and at some point Javascript's floating point arithmetic will be unable to represent a number so small, leading to arithmetic underflow.
 To counter, we use the Log semiring which holds the `-log` value of the probability.
 So it maps the numbers between 0 and 1 to the numbers between infinity and zero, skewed towards lower probabilities:
 #### Graph plot of f(x) = -log(x)
 ![Graph for f(x) = -log x](https://leibniz.cloudant.com/assets/_design/ddoc/graph%20for%20-log%20x.PNG)